Learn-Together-Pro/CgArt/concept/aesthetics.md

 It's often perceived as brightness in human vision.
 Luminance can help distinguish colors even if their hue and saturation are the same.

+##### Color Warmness

+Perceived warmth or coolness of a color.

+Warm colors are those which closer to orange: include reds, oranges, and yellows, while cool colors are those which closer to blue: include greens, blues, and purples.
+The warmness or coolness of a color is determined by where it falls on the color wheel, with warm colors generally being perceived as more energetic and cool colors being perceived as more soothing.

 ##### Saturating / Desaturating

 Increasing / decreasing saturation ~ chroma ~ intensity.